scapingerman/CLA-LoRA-From-DTN7-to-uD3TN/docs/setupinstructions.md

 - **3. Forwarding to uD3TN**
-- The bundle is transmitted from the LoRa end device to another node.
+The bundle is transmitted from the LoRa end device to another node.
 It is processed by a WebSocket, which prepares the bundle for delivery to uD3TN through the cla_mtcp CLA.

-### Additional Notes